 Upon the award of RSUs to an RSU Participant, the Board shall determine the Restricted Period applicable to such RSUs.
 The Board may determine a different Restricted Period with respect to different portions of the RSUs awarded to a given RSU Participant on a given date.
 The Restricted Period may expire on a given date, or upon the satisfaction of one or more Performance Conditions determined by the Board, or upon any combination of the foregoing as the Board may determine in its discretion provided the end of the Restricted Period shall be no earlier than sixty (60) days after the Award Date.
-Unless the Board determines otherwise at the time of the award of RSUs, one-third (1/3) of such award of RSUs shall be restricted until the first anniversary of the Award Date, another one-third (1/3) shall be restricted until the second anniversary of the Award Date and the remaining one-third (1/3) shall be restricted until the third anniversary of the Award Date and the remaining one-third (1/3) shall be restricted Period shall expire upon the satisfaction of the last of such Performance Conditions to be satisfied.
+Unless the Board determines otherwise at the time of the award of RSUs, one-third (1/3) of such award of RSUs shall be restricted until the first anniversary of the Award Date, another one-third (1/3) shall be restricted until the third anniversary of the Award Date and the remaining one-third (1/3) shall be restricted until the third anniversary of the Award Date.
+Unless the Board determines otherwise at the time of RSUs, if the Board has imposed one or more Performance Conditions on such RSUs, the Restricted Period shall expire upon the satisfaction of the last of such Performance Conditions to be satisfied.
 Notwithstanding any other provision in this RSU Plan, no Restricted Period shall end after the end of the third year following the year the services were performed in respect of the RSUs awarded.

-As of the date of the Information Circular 1,475,000 RSUs have been awarded and 1,325,000 are outstanding under the RSU Plan.
+As of the date of the Information Circular, 1,016,666 RSUs are outstanding under the RSU Plan.